 Return on sales (ROS) = Net income before interest and taxes / Net sales

-For understanding the return on sales a little better, here are some of the numerical
+To understand the return on sales a little better, here are some of the numerical

 ‘A’ runs a restaurant where he generates yearly revenue of USD 1000000.
 The operating profit is USD 200000.
 Therefore the return on sales or ROS = 200000/1000000 = 20%

-If Mr. X makes an operating profit of INR 2000000 and his yearly revenue is INR 1 crore then his business has a ROS of 20%.
-While Mr. Y makes an operating profit of INR 200000 and his revenue for the time period is INR 500000, then his operating profit or ROS is 40%.
+If Mr. X makes an operating profit of INR 2000000 and his yearly revenue is INR 1 crore, then his business has a ROS of 20%.
+While Mr. Y makes an operating profit of INR 200000 and his revenue for the time period is INR 500000, his operating profit or ROS is 40%.
 So, the amount of profit doesn’t determine the efficiency of the business.
-This is why Mr. Y is making more profit out of his revenue while Mr. X having 20 times more revenue generates less profit percentage.
+This is why Mr. Y is making more profit out of his revenue while Mr. X having 20 times more revenue, generates less profit percentage.

 Return on Sales with Revenue and Expenses of Businesses